 - 2.8: What resources and equipment does the school provide for children with SEND?

 We have several resources to support children with SEN. These include physical resources such as wobble cushions, sloping writing tables, steps, foot supports on chairs, easy to catch balls for PE, wobble board, visual timetables, pencil grips and many more.
 Where other resources are recommended for a specific need for a child we endeavour to buy or borrow the resource if at all possible.

 - 2.9: What special arrangements can be made for my child when taking examinations?

 Every child is different, but careful attention is paid to their individual needs and where appropriate this may include extra time, quieter space, a reader, extra visual support or other specific equipment/methods to allow all children to access tests and demonstrate their abilities.

-Cold Ash adheres to the Statutory Government Guidelines with regards to special arrangements.
+Cold Ash adheres to the Statutory Government Guidelines with regards to special arrangements for examinations.

 2. Support for children with special educational needs

 - 3.1: How will the school monitor my child's progress and how will I be involved in this?

 Within the school, children’s progress is closely monitored by the Headteacher and staff.
 Parents are invited to two evening meetings per year, one in the Autumn Term and one in the Spring Term.
 Written reports (and where appropriate SATS results) are sent home in July each year.